CortexFlow/cortexflow-blog/_posts/2025-04-23-the-proxy-injector.md

 - **If all checks pass**
   - Returns `Ok(true)` indicating the pod is eligible for injection.

-For the sake of brevity I am not including the code below but you can find the `check_and_validate_pod` code [here](https://github.com/CortexFlow/CortexBrain/blob/main/core/src/components/proxy-injector/src/validation.rs).
+For the sake of brevity, I am not including the code below, but you can find the `check_and_validate_pod` code [here](https://github.com/CortexFlow/CortexBrain/blob/main/core/src/components/proxy-injector/src/validation.rs).

-Going back to our inject function, after calling the validation function we expect two behaviours:
+Going back to our inject function, after calling the validation function, we expect two behaviours:
 1. The pod is ready and eligible for injection
 2. The pod is not eligible for injection

-In the first case we can apply the patch, which we'll define in the next chapter, and return an `allowed: true` Admission Response.
+In the first case, we can apply the patch, which we'll define in the next chapter, and return an `allowed: true` Admission Response.
-In the second case we are not injecting the patch and we return an `allowed:false` Admission Response.
+In the second case, we are not injecting the patch, and we return an `allowed: false` Admission Response.

 ```
 #[instrument]